Written bySee all articles →

 It’s important to note here that, oftentimes, affiliates will need to invest their own money up front to create the ad campaigns for the products they’re promoting.
 Because of this, it’s important to consider the cost-benefit ratio of using PPC on your platforms.

 The most important thing when venturing into affiliate marketing is to find the best possible partnerships out there.
 That’s where Affise comes in.
 Affise isn’t just any old marketing tool, it’s a ready-made community of agencies, networks, brands, and publishers, ready to partner up.

-Affise Performance is designed to help simplify affiliate partnerships with advanced tracking.
+Affise Performance is an affiliate tracking platform designed to help simplify affiliate partnerships with advanced tracking.
 With Affise Performance by your side, you’ll be able to reduce spend, boost ROI, and get more insights from your existing platforms via Affise’s feature-rich API.